READ N TRY

 Board Warping (Cupping and Twisting)

-Wood is natural material that sometimes moves unpredictably when moisture in the wood changes unevenly.
-Chip carving thin boards may release the wood internal stresses on one side of the board and that may lead to board warping, especially cupping.
+Wood is a natural material that sometimes moves unpredictably when moisture in the wood changes unevenly.
+Chip carving thin boards may release the wood’s internal stresses on one side of the board and that may lead to board warping, especially cupping.

-Probably a half of my chip carved coasters noticeably cup as they are only 1/4″ (6 mm) thick.
+Probably half of my chip carved coasters are noticeably cup as they are only 1/4″ (6 mm) thick.
 Let me share what I do about that issue.
-In most cases I don’t try making them flat as I enjoy using them as is.
+In most cases, I don’t try making them flat as I enjoy using them as is.
 I like to see how my cup of tea rocks a little on a table.
-Of cause, it is not very convenient to use a tall wine glass with a cupped coaster.
+Of course, it is not very convenient to use a tall wine glass with a cupped coaster.
 I use that pictured coaster with my morning cup of tea.

 Example of a basswood chip carved coaster affected by the board warping.
 The thin board cupped.